 Rimming the western edges of Palm Beach and Martin counties, the second-largest freshwater lake completely within the United States is girdled by 120 miles of road, yet remains shielded from sight for almost its entire circumference.
-Lake Okeechobee—the Seminole's Big Water and the gateway of the great Everglades watershed—measures 730 square miles, roughly 33 miles from north to south, and 30 miles from east to west, with an average natural depth of only 10 feet (flood control brings the figure up to 12 feet and deeper).
+Lake Okeechobee—the Seminole's Big Water and gateway to the great Everglades watershed—measures 730 square miles, roughly 33 miles from north to south, and 30 miles from east to west, with an average natural depth of only 10 feet (flood control brings the figure up to 12 feet and deeper).
 Six major lock systems and 32 separate water-control structures manage the water.
 Encircling the lake is a 34-foot-high grassy levee—locals call it "the wall"—and the Lake Okeechobee Scenic Trail, a segment of the Florida National Scenic Trail, which is an easy flat ride for bikers.
 There's no shade, so wear a hat, sunscreen, and bug repellent.
 Be sure to bring lots of bottled water, too, because restaurants and stores are few and far between.

 You’re likely to see alligators in the tall grass along the shore, as well as birds, including herons, ibises, and bald eagles, which have made a comeback in the area.
 The 110-mile trail encircles the lake atop the 34-foot Herbert Hoover Dike.
 On the lake you'll spot happy anglers hooked on some of the best bass fishing in North America.
 There are 40 species of fish in "Lake O," including largemouth bass, bluegill, catfish, and speckled perch.
 You can fish from the shore or hire a guide for a half-day or all-day boat trip.